terjanq/Flag-Capture/MatesCTF 2018/yeunote/README.md

 But how we do it now?
 I've spent hours and hours trying to make it work but I didn't manage o get the password by myself...
 Well, the guy who solved the task left the tweet undeleted so anyone could see the password!
 I tried to report this but nor the `admins` nor the `team jinmo123x` were responding to my requests.
 Link to the tweet: [https://twitter.com/wwydid/status/1008044466677039105](https://twitter.com/wwydid/status/1008044466677039105)

-My attempt was to log in the admin to my dummy twitter account.
+My attempt was to log in the admin to my dummy twitter account and then share the password into this account (no confirmation needed).
 I could achieve that using a similar method as for the previous step but with a little help of backed script generating the `authenticity_token`.
-But it didn't work because Twitter is not accepting any referrer different from `https://twitter.com` including `no referrer`.
+But it didn't work.
+Twitter is not accepting any referrer different from `https://twitter.com` including `no referrer`.

 I was also trying to generate `oath token` for flag note which would allow me to terminate the redirection from `twitter` to `yeunote` and send the generated URL to the admin.
 But this trial results with `Note not found` error and I couldn't find any way to bypass it.